geomoose/gm3/docs/howto/configure-measure-tool.md

 * `pointProjections` is an array of projection and label definitions, that is defined the same as with the [Coordinate Display](coordinate-display.md).
-  When a user clicks on a point then
+  When a user clicks on a point on the map, the point will be shown in all of the defined projections.
 * `initialUnits` is one of:
   * `m` for meters.
   * `km` for kilometers.